pinpoint-pm/bulbie/README.md

 # Bulbie

-**Bulbie** is a free macOS utility that unlocks XDR brightness on Apple displays, allowing users to boost beyond standard SDR limits or dim below system minimums.

-Designed for Apple XDR displays.
+**Bulbie** is a free macOS utility that helps your displays go brighter or dimmer than ever before!
+Brighten mode is optimized for Apple XDR displays, allowing you to exceed your system maximum by tapping into your display's HDR peak brightness spec.
+Dim mode keeps your screen on but can go darker than your system minimum.
 Results may vary on other hardware.

 **Coming soon!**